 As the meeting leader, it’s your job to actively engage everyone.
 Not everyone will jump out of their chair to participate, but it’s not always the people who talk the loudest who have the right answers.
 Think through what you want different people to contribute with, and make sure to pull them into the discussion.
-Manage speakers by having people raise their hands and note the order.
+Manage speakers by having people raise their hands (physically or virtually!) and note the order.
 At the start of the meeting, encourage people to ask questions or give feedback.
 In Whereby, we have reaction emojis that let people react to what’s being said without interrupting the speaker.

 Don’t multitask while being in meetings, it makes other people less engaged too.
 When talking, look directly into the camera to make people feel like you’re talking to them.
 If you’re talking notes, it may be polite to say so, so people know what you are doing.

 Use screen sharing or collaborative tools